productinfo/shinobicharts-with-android-studio/ShinobiChartsWithAndroidStudio.md

 ### Adding Gradle dependencies

-The main project depends on the `shinobicharts-android-library` module, so this has to be specified in its `gradle.build` file.
+The main project depends on the `shinobicharts-android-library` module, so this has to be specified in its `build.gradle` file.
 Update the `dependencies` section so that it matches the following:

     dependencies {